 About the village

 Porkeri is a village and municipality on Suðuroy.
-The village lies on the east side of the island, fairly far out to the north of Vágsfirði.
+The village lies on the east coast of the island on the northern edge of Vágsfirði.

-There are different tales about the origin of the name “Porkeri”.
-The most famous one must be that the first man to settle in Porkeri went on to cultivate the land and found sows (“purkur” in Faroese) in the topsoil.
-According to legend, the chieftain of Hovi, Hovgrímur, had a small pig farm in this spot, and it was sowed from these pigs that the settler discovered.
+There are different theories about the etymology of the name “Porkeri”.
+The most famous one being that the first man to settle in Porkeri went on to cultivate the land and found sows (“purkur” in Faroese) in the topsoil.
+According to legend, the chieftain of Hovi, Hovgrímur, had a pig farm in this spot.
 This is why he named the place Purkurgerði (roughly translated to field of sows), which later became Porkeri.

-One church is in Porkeri, which was built in 1847.
-It stands in the old part of the cemetery, where other churches have stood before this one.
+The church in Porkeri was built in 1847.
+It stands in the old part of the cemetery where older churches have have been standing for centuries.
 The church is built with wood and the roof is covered with sod.
-Other old buildings stand in Porkeri which are owned by Porkeris Bygdasavn.
-These include the old school, which is a museum with old things and í Eystrum, which is an old district with a shed for drying corn, a byre and a residential building.
+Other old buildings stand in Porkeri which are owned by the village museum.
+These include the old school and the old district, í Eystrum, which consists of a shed for drying corn, a byre and a residential building.